|

 endogenous loans

-possible, the Universal Paradigm money supply is linked to
+not possible, the Universal Paradigm money supply is linked

-proposed that there be a rise in endogenous (as defined) and
+is proposed that there be a rise in endogenous (as defined)

-is coming from a modernising Islam which profoundly desires
+impetus is coming from a modernising Islam which profoundly

-to find a new, distinctive way forward _ one which is different
+desires to find a new, distinctive way forward _ one which

-from unfree market finance capitalism.
-The Islamic criteria
+is different from unfree market finance capitalism.
+The

 a new way forward